-MEDICATIONS: You may have a medication for pain.
-Be sure to take any medications as prescribed and for the full time recommended by your surgeon.
+MEDICATIONS: You should have a medication for pain and possibly an antibiotic.
+If given an antibiotic, be sure to take the antibiotic as prescribed and for the full time recommended by your surgeon.
+If you do not have these, please ask your surgeon about them to make certain.
 Unless otherwise indicated, you may try taking an antihistamine/decongestant, which might help a little with nasal congestion.
-Also, at nighttime, to help somewhat with breathing you may try using a topical nasal decongestant (such as Afrin or Duration or any other nose spray or drops).
-These nasal sprays may be used during the first five days after the procedure.
-Obviously, in the circumstances of complete nasal packing, this will make no difference.
+For bleeding, you may try using a topical nasal decongestant (such as Afrin or Duration).
 Use only Tylenol or other pain medication prescribed by your surgeon.
-Do not take aspirin or anti-inflammatory products (Motrin, Advil, Ibuprofen, Aleve, etc.), or any other pain medication other than that prescribed by your surgeon.
+Do not take aspirin or anti-inflammatory products (Motrin, Ibuprofen, Advil, Aleve, etc.), or any other pain medication other than that prescribed by your surgeon.
 This is very important as some of these medications can cause bleeding.

 SYMPTOMS TO EXPECT: You can expect moderate discomfort the first night.
-Most patients feel better the second and third days, then slightly worse the fourth day on.
-You may have some bruising around the eyes.
+Most patients feel better the second and third days, then slightly worse the fourth day on, until the splints are removed.
+You may have some bruising around the eyes and a bruised or swollen upper lip.
 You can expect red (bloody) fluid-type drainage from your nose with some postnasal drainage with this as well.
 In general, it should gradually decrease over the first couple of days.
+Your nasal tip may be very tender.
+Also, you may have absorbable stitches just inside your nose.
+In regard to the turbinate reductions, there may be bleeding in the immediate postoperative period.